EASYGEN partners

 Tuula is the Director for Quality of Care and Advocacy at the EBMT.
 She holds a Master of Science in Public Services Policy and Management as well as a Master of Business Administration.
 Originally from Finland, she is a qualified Registered Nurse with over 20 years of clinical experience in the UK’s National HealthService.
 Her roles have included Clinical Nurse Specialist in Bone MarrowTransplantation and Apheresis, Quality Manager, and Service Manager.
 Tuula has been a JACIE inspector since 2008, served on the JACIE Accreditation Committeefrom 2016 to 2022, and chaired the JACIE Inspector Committee from 2020 to 2022.
 She has also contributed to the development of the 6th, 7th, and 8th editionsof the FACT-JACIE Standards as a member of the corresponding review committees.

-Agnes is a research scientist at Helmholtz-Zentrum Dresden-Rossendorf, focusing on digital innovation in healthcare and aging systems, and a newly appointed Professor of Experimental [discipline pending] at Universität Leipzig starting in November 2025.
+Agnes is a research scientist at Helmholtz-Zentrum Dresden-Rossendorf, focusing on digital innovation in healthcare and aging systems, and a newly appointed Professor at the University of Leipzig starting in November 2025.
 She holds a PhD in political economics and specializes in the socio-economic facets of health-tech adoption, notably robotics in caresettings.
 Agnes co-authored a 2021 study on the acceptance and ethical aspectsof nursing-assistive robots and contributed to the MED²ICIN project, applying socio-economic modeling to AI-driven digital health and cost-efficiency.
 Her research bridges human-centered innovation, financing models, and datasovereignty to drive responsible digital transformation in clinical and care environments.

 Julia is the Head of the "Human & Technology" Department at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR), a position she assumed in April 2025.
 She has extensive experience in innovation management within the healthcare sector, having previously led the Digital Health group at the Fraunhofer Center for International Management and Knowledge Economy (IMW).
 Her research and projects focus on healthcare innovation, including digital health technologies and healthcare management solutions, where she has contributed to both academic and practical advancements.
 Additionally, she has managed andcoached healthcare startups, including those in the fields of bioeconomy and cardiovascular health.